ironscar/quantum-compute-starter/README.md

     - for 75 qubits, we need 302 zettabytes (1e9 TB) which is more than the collective data on Earth in 2025 (~180 ZB)
   - we expect to have quantum computers with millions of qubits just like we have classical computers with millions of bits today
   - one qubit can be seen as a sphere with two angles (`θ` - angle with z-axis) and (`Φ` - angle between XY projection and x-axis)
+    - this sphere is also called the `Bloch sphere`

 <p align="center">
   <img src="images/qubit-visualization.png" />